Sacco and Vanzetti: Braintree crimes trial

 Further, if one or both men were guilty of such savage robbery murder, how did they get so many casual witnesses to lie for them?
-And what happen to that big, looted money?
-Yet cross examination revealed that Splaine was unable to identify Sacco at the inquest but had recall of great details of Sacco's appearance over a year later.
+And what happened to the large stash of stolen money?
+Yet cross examination revealed that Splaine was unable to identify Sacco at the inquest, but had recall of great details of Sacco's appearance over a year later.
 While a few others singled out Sacco or Vanzetti as the men they had seen at the scene of the crime, far more witnesses, both prosecution and defense, could not identify them.

 The defendants' radical politics may have played a role in the verdict.
 Judge Thayer, though a sworn enemy of anarchists, warned the defense against bringing anarchism into the trial.
 Yet defense attorney Fred Moore felt he had to call both Sacco and Vanzetti as witnesses to let them explain why they were fully armed when arrested.
 Both men testified that they had been rounding up radical literature when apprehended, and that they had feared another government deportation raid.
 Yet both hurt their case with rambling discourses on radical politics that the prosecution mocked.
-The prosecution further stressed its case, claiming that both men fled the draft. by traveling to Mexico in 1917.
+The prosecution further stressed its case, claiming that both men fled the draft by traveling to Mexico in 1917.